NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 	diarizer.manifest_filepath="path/to/manifest/input_manifest.json"

-In the input manifest file, audio_filepath item is required argument.
+In the input manifest file, audio_filepath item is required.

 .. note::
 	We expect all the provided files (e.g. audio, rttm, text) to have the same base name and the name should be unique (uniq-id).

 ``audio_filepath`` (Required):

-  - a file containing absolute paths to audio files or list of paths to audio files.
+  a file containing absolute paths to audio files or list of paths to audio files.

 ``num_speakers`` (Optional):
-  - If number of speakers is known, provide the integer number or assign null if not known.
+    If the number of speakers is known, provide the integer number or assign null if not known.

 ``rttm_filepath`` (Optional):

-  - To evaluate a diarization system with known rttm files, One needs to provide Rich Transcription Time Marked (RTTM) files as groundtruth label files.
+    To evaluate a diarization system with known rttm files, one needs to provide Rich Transcription Time Marked (RTTM) files as ground truth label files.
 If RTTM files are provided, the diarization evaluation will be initiated.
-	Take one line from a RTTM file for example:
+	Here is one line from a RTTM file as an example:

 .. code-block:: bash

   SPEAKER TS3012d.Mix-Headset 1 331.573 0.671 <NA> <NA> MTD046ID <NA> <NA>

 ``text`` (Optional):
-  - Ground truth transcription for diarization with ASR inference.
+    Ground truth transcription for diarization with ASR inference.
 Provide the ground truth transcription of the given audio file in string format

 .. code-block:: bash

   {"text": "this is an example transcript"}

 ``uem_filepath`` (Optional):
-  - UEM file is used for specifying the scoring regions to be evaluated in the given audio file.
+    UEM file is used for specifying the scoring regions to be evaluated in the given audio file.
 	UEMfile follows the following convention: ``<uniq-id> <channel ID> <start time> <end time>``
 	<channel ID> is set to 1.

-  - Example line of UEM file:
+    Example line of UEM file:

 .. code-block:: bash